lostpebble/pullstate/docs/redux-dev-tools.md

   //...
 });

-// Register as many or as few Stores as you would like to monitor registerInDevtools({
+// Register as many or as few Stores as you would like to monitor in the devtools registerInDevtools({
   ExampleStore,
 });